adjust/cordova_sdk/README.md

 ### <a id="adjust-project-settings">Adjust project settings

-Once adjust SDK has been added to your app, certain tweeks are being performed so that adjust SDK can work properly.
-All things that are being done in this process are written in `plugin.xml` file of the adjust SDK plugin.
-Bellow you can find description for every additional thing that adjust SDK performs after adding it to your app.
+Once the Adjust SDK has been added to your app, certain tweeks are being performed so that the Adjust SDK can work properly.
+Everything that is being done in this process is written in the `plugin.xml` file of the Adjust SDK plugin.
+Below you can find a description of every additional thing that the Adjust SDK performs after you've added it to your app.

 ### <a id="android-permissions">Android permissions

-Adjust SDK adds two permissions to your Android manifest file: `INTERNET` and `ACCESS_WIFI_STATE`.
-You can find this setting in `plugin.xml` file of the adjust SDK plugin:
+The Adjust SDK adds two permissions to your Android manifest file: `INTERNET` and `ACCESS_WIFI_STATE`.
+You can find this setting in the `plugin.xml` file of the Adjust SDK plugin:

 ```xml
 <config-file target="AndroidManifest.xml" parent="/manifest">